18F/open-data-maker/API.md

  * The **API Version String**.
 Currently the only supported version string is: `v1`
  * The **Endpoint** representing a particular dataset, e.g. `schools`.
 Endpoint names are usually plural.
+ * An optional **Query Type**, added to the Endpoint's path.
+Currently the only additional type is `stats`; see the section on [Statistics Queries](#statistics-queries) for more information.
  * The **Format** for the result data.
 The default output format is JSON ([JavaScript Object Notation](http://json.org/)); CSV is also available.
- * The **Query String** containing a set of named key-value pairs that represent the query, which incude
+ * The **Query String** containing a set of named key-value pairs that represent the query, which include
    * **Field Parameters**, specifying a value (or set of values) to match against a particular field, and
    * **Option Parameters**, which affect the filtering and output of the